feerzinha/catalog-site/README.md

+# Server setup

+### Public IP Address: 52.70.226.141

+### Configurations:

+- SSH Port to 2200

+- HTTP Port to 80

+- Check `requirements.txt` to install essential packages

+### Access

+Public IP Address: 52.70.226.141
+Grader: grader
+Password: grader
+Passphrase: udacity

+To login, use: ssh grader@52.70.226.141 -p 2200 -i linuxCourse

+### Server Components

+- Apache2
+- Database SQLite
+- wsgi
+- Flask

+# Project Documentation

 This is a project from Udacity - Full Stack Developer Nanodegree.
 It is a sports catalog website, that shows categories and items from each categories.

-The site administrators (at this momento, just need to be logged with a google account) can add, edit and delete categories and items.
+The site administrators (at this moment, just need to be logged with a google account) can add, edit and delete categories and items.

 To run this project